-The Monster Superflat HDMI Cable stretches 8 feet, which is about the distance that most people need for an HDMI cable.
+The Snowkids Superflat HDMI Cable is available in lengths of up to 10 feet, which is about the distance that most people need for an HDMI cable.
 At least, any cable that isn’t going to stretch from room to room, or be placed inside of walls.
 The end of each cable terminates in 24k gold plated contacts, helping to extend its service life as long as possible.

 Each cable is constructed with three layers of high density shielding, each providing heavy duty capacity for internal strain relief.
 Internally, a Duraflex jacket protects the performance of your network.
 The outermost jacket is black polymer.
 It feels a bit rubbery, but is otherwise flexible in your hands.

-Each connection head has the Monster logo branded across its topside.
+Each connection head has the HDMI and 4K UHD logo branded across its topside.
 Though this might be less preferable than a neutral-looking cable, like the StarTech Flat HDMI Cable, the logo can be somewhat useful.

 Choosing Among the Best Flat HDMI Cables